user@portfolio

-OpenClaw Cost Optimization: How to Cut Your Monthly Bill by 90%
+OpenClaw Cost Optimization: How to Cut Your Monthly Bill significantly

-A complete guide to reducing your OpenClaw AI agent costs from $600 to under $20/month.
-Covers model routing, context management, caching, and more — with step-by-step config examples.
+Cut your OpenClaw costs significantly with model routing, context management, prompt caching, and QMD — step-by-step config examples included.

 OpenClaw is one of the hottest open-source AI agent projects of 2026.
 It lives on your server and does real work for you — browses the web, manages files, sends messages, checks your calendar, and more.